phibeck/dft_tools/doc/guide/conv_wien2k.rst

 In all modes the used energy range, i.e. band range, is printed to the :program:`dmftproj` output.

-This means that at all k-points bands number 21, 22 and 23 are included, which are in this case the t2g bands around the Fermi energy.
-Note that providing band indices is different from using an energy window where the number of included bands is usually not the same at all k-points.
-The lowest possible index is 1.

 After setting up the :file:`case.indmftpr` input file, you run:

   `dmftproj`